influential-warriors-and-leaders

 The Mamluks were purchased as slave soldiers—mostly from the Kipchak steppes of Central Asia, the Caucasus, and the Circassian regions.
 By the mid-13th century, they had become the backbone of the Ayyubid military.
 In 1250, after defeating the Crusader forces at Al-Mansura and subsequently overthrowing the last Ayyubid sultan, the Mamluks seized power.
 Their rule established a unique political system: a military aristocracy that deliberately nurtured a Sunni religious orthodoxy as a unifying ideology against both external threats and internal Shi‘a and Mongol influences.

-To legitimize their rule, the Mamluk sultans and amirs (military commanders) vigorously funded the construction of religious and educational institutions.
+To legitimize their rule, Mamluk sultans and amirs (military commanders) vigorously funded the construction of religious and educational institutions.
 This patronage served multiple purposes: it proved their piety, secured the loyalty of the ‘ulama (religious scholars), and created administrative networks staffed by educated Muslims.
 The Mamluks understood that knowledge was power—and they ensured that power would be channeled through the most prestigious Sunni institutions of their time.

 Founding of Educational Institutions